 There are many considerations in choosing an IDS and I thought it would be helpful to list several of the most applicable to the broader community.
-Here are four important considerations for evaluating IDS:
+Here are four important considerations for selecting an IDS:

 Many firewalls and routers ship with some form of IDS out of the box with a software license that can be activated.
 For organizations with limited technical expertise, this could be a sufficient solution that offers added protection.

 However, blending these edge devices puts the resource burden of these multiple functions on a single piece of hardware, which may not scale as efficiently as purpose-built devices.
 Additionally, IDS systems embedded in a firewall are part of the quintessential hard-shell with a soft gooey center strategy.
 If malware slips by in a phishing email or flash drive, the IDS on a perimeter is no longer much help.

 Once an adversary has made their way beyond the firewall, we cannot count on outbound command and control traffic to give away their position.
 Contemporary ransomware threats, don’t need help propagating themselves throughout the network and it is critical to maintaining ‘eyes on’ the traffic between those systems that matter most.

 A standalone IDS can sit on the internal network as part of a layered defense, providing visibility within the enterprise around priority assets, where the fight is now likely to occur.
 It can be configured with a greater degree of sophistication and granularity.
 With compartmentalized networks, prevention or blocking can be enabled to protect sensitive data without interfering with legitimate network traffic.

 Both open-source and proprietary software have strengths and weaknesses.
 Proprietary software tends to be well resourced and those vendors are incented to get updates published in a timely manner.
 This typically comes at a significant budgetary cost but ensures enterprise-level support and someone to turn if things go south.